Brandon Drury agrees to 2-year, $17 million deal with Angels – KION546

 Right-hander Oliver Ortega was designated for assignment Thursday to make room on the Angels’ 40-man roster for Drury, who hit a career-best 28 homers last season while playing for Cincinnati and San Diego.
 He won the Silver Slugger award as a utility player.

-Drury played all four infield positions and right field last season, and he got his second taste of postseason experience during the Padres’ run to the NLCS, where he batted .400 with a homer and five RBIs against Philadelphia.
+He played all four infield positions and right field last season, and he got his second taste of postseason experience during the Padres’ run to the NL Championship Series, where he batted .400 with a homer and five RBIs against Philadelphia.

 Drury excelled last season against left-handers, recording a .955 OPS and 12 homers.
 He is a career .252 hitter with 79 homers and 277 RBIs.